AIRLab-POLIMI/ReLe/README_WINVS.md

 I want to download OpenBLAS so search for it and click the project (rele) which you want to apply.

 ### Boost
+**Attention:** ReLe has been tested with boost 1.59

 Note that boost provides also prebuilt libraries [here](https://sourceforge.net/projects/boost/files/boost-binaries/).
-Download the version named `msvc-14` that corresponds to Visual Studio 15 (e.g. [for boost 1.62 on win 64](https://sourceforge.net/projects/boost/files/boost-binaries/1.62.0/boost_1_62_0-msvc-14.0-64.exe/download)).
+Download the version named `msvc-14` that corresponds to Visual Studio 15 (e.g. [for boost 1.59 on win 64](https://sourceforge.net/projects/boost/files/boost-binaries/1.59.0/boost_1_59_0-msvc-14.0-64.exe/download)).
 Execute the Boost installation script and replace the destination folder with `C:/projects/`.

 ### Armadillo